 Tips to Make the Border Experience Easier

-In addition to having the correct documentation ready to present at the border, here are important tips that will shorten the time you will be talking with customs and border patrol officers.
+In addition to having the correct documentation ready to present at the border, here are important tips that will shorten the time you will be talking with customs and border protection officers.

 General Rules for Dealing with Border Officials